is a Sociologist of Health & Illness, Disability, and Aging.

 He completed his PhD. in Sociology at the University of Pennsylvania in 2014.

 Benjamin DiCicco-Bloom is a Visiting Scholar in the Department of Sociology at the University of Pennsylvania.
-He is writing a book about autistic adults and the families and communities in which they live.
+He’s writing a book about autistic adults and their families and communities.
+He’s gotten to know and lived with many of his participants over the course of ten years.
 Ben also investigates how interactions between different healthcare professionals shape medical organizations and patient care.
-His newest area of research is population aging.
-He is working with one of his students on a paper that uses interview data to understand how individuals and organizations navigate and sometimes circumvent China’s universal retirement age policy.
+With a colleague in nursing, he’s written papers on primary, hospice, and palliative care settings.
+Ben’s newest area of interest is population aging.
+He’s working on a paper with a student to illustrate how individual and organizational responses to China’s universal retirement age policy point the way towards an institutional framework better able to represent the sources of social change.

 Ben’s book manuscript (under contract with Princeton University Press) draws on an ethnographic study among families with an adult member with autism, many of whom he lived with, to show how grassroots understandings of autism are more complex than popular narratives about the condition suggest, and how everyday experiences and interactions harbor both popular understandings and alternate ones and thus the elements of cultural variation and the seeds of transformation.